top of page

 Guilt Trips and Growth Spurts: Handle Relationship Regret Like a Grown-Up

 People get things wrong; they make human mistakes.
 Some guilt comes from missteps like an unintentional misspeak, yet it feels wrong and still requires a resolution.
-But some guilt is giant, like a secret lie (think cheater), so that kind of guilt comes with intensity.
-Even though the intensity may be different when it comes to guilt in relationships, most people still land in one of two categories:
+And yes, some guilt is giant, like a secret lie (think cheater), so that kind of guilt comes with intensity.
+Even though the intensity may be different when it comes to guilt in relationships, most people still fall into one of two categories:

 1. You did something wrong.
 You lied.
 You lashed out.
 You crossed a line.
 You know it, and it’s eating you.